 Getting restful sleep is no easy task when camping and backpacking.
 This lightweight pillowcase has become an essential of my setup and, when stuffed with my down jacket, is far more comfortable than any inflatable pillow I’ve ever tried.
 It leads to better sleep on the trail and that, my friends, is a game-changer.

 Ultralight Packing Cubes: Osprey

-Organization is key in the hiking and backpacking world, so packing cubes would be a great gift idea for anyone looking to introduce some order to their messy gear kit.
+Organization is key in the hiking and backpacking world, so packing cubes would be a great way to introduce some order to a backpacker’s messy gear kit.
 Osprey’s three cube set will help keep gear, food, and supplies where they should be, while weighing in at an unoticable two ounces.

 Compact Backpacking Stove: MSR PocketRocket 2

 While the BRS-3000T backpacking stove I mentioned earlier weighs two ounces less, the PocketRocket 2 is more powerful and reliable.
 This stove is a staple in the backpacking community and would be a great gift for someone in need of a rock-solid stove to help elevate their cooking game.

 Those who want to cook backcountry feasts for family, friends, and new trail buddies will need the right gear, and this powerhouse of a stove is up to the task.
 The 9,000 BTU Windburner Group Stove isn’t fazed by nasty weather or wind, and can prepare food for up to six people with a 4.5 liter pot add-on.

 Hot coffee, tea, cocoa, you name it – they’re all huge morale boosters on long hiking trips.
 This titanium mug would make a great present for anyone in need of a solid, lightweight vessel for all of their pre and post-hike refreshments.
 Looking for a larger volume pot?
 Check out the 750ml version.

 Ultralight Titanium Spork: Toaks